Diageo deal could pull India's Kingfisher back from the brink

-MUMBAI/NEW DELHI (Reuters) - Indian liquor baron Vijay Mallya’s $2.1 billion deal to sell a stake in United Spirits Ltd (UNSP.NS) could throw a lifeline to his grounded Kingfisher Airlines Ltd (KING.NS), although pulling the carrier back from the brink will not be easy.
+MUMBAI/NEW DELHI, Nov 14 (Reuters) - Indian liquor baron Vijay Mallya’s $2.1 billion deal to sell a stake in United Spirits Ltd could throw a lifeline to his grounded Kingfisher Airlines Ltd, although pulling the carrier back from the brink will not be easy.

 The flamboyant “King of Good Times” is keeping his plans to himself for now.
 However, his decision to give up control of his group’s flagship company as Kingfisher heads towards the point of no return suggests that he is unwilling to write off his airline business, bankers and industry analysts say.